DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

     build this in-house, how much will it cost us?
 Do we have the resources to maintain that?
 Versus buying a ready-made solution.
   who: Arpit
 - line: "A lot of these tools are open source.
-So, radish tag is open source, grouper\
+So, Rudderstack is open source, Grouparoo\
     \ with a reverse ETL tool is open source.
 There\u2019s a bunch of open source\
     \ BI tools.
 There\u2019s an open source product analytics tool now called \u201C\
-    post hog\u201D.
+    Posthog\u201D.
 In every category you will find open source tools.
 If you have\
     \ the resources \u2014 it takes a lot of effort to implement an open source tool.\
     \ Just because it\u2019s open-source, it doesn't mean it\u2019s easy to implement.\
     \ But if you have the resources you can go that route."